This blog may contain affiliate links. Read our disclosure policy for more info.

-Santiago is the capital of Chile and armed with Chile’s largest international airport.
+Santiago is the capital of Chile and is armed with Chile’s largest international airport.
 For this reason, it is often the starting and finishing point for most people visiting Chile.

 Many tourists have limited time in Santiago before heading off to their next destination or catching a flight – which is why an itinerary for spending one day in Santiago is so handy!